This is our all-in-one roundup reviewing every Avira consumer security solution for 2021. On this page, after our brief intro, you’ll find

 In conclusion, Avira Prime leaves out many of the features you might expect in a security suite - there's no firewall, no spam filter, no parental controls, no backup - and if they're high on your priority list, that's going to be a problem.

-The top-rated antivirus engine is a major plus, though, and if you'll use the bundled VPN, speedup suite and other tools, Prime will offer great value.
+The top-rated antivirus engine is a major plus, though, and if you'll use the bundled VPN, speedup suite and other tools, Prime offers great value.
 Give it a try.

 Avira Free Antivirus

-Avira Free Antivirus is a capable security app which uses Avira's top-rated engine to detect and block even the very latest malware.
+Avira Free Security is a surprisingly capable free security suite which uses multiple techniques and technologies to keep you safe from even the very latest malware.

-Web-related features include blocking of malicious and phishing sites via Chrome and Firefox browser extensions.
+Web-related features include blocking of malicious and phishing sites via Chrome, Firefox, Edge and Opera browser extensions.
 A password manager generates, stores and automatically enters secure passwords, there's a limited VPN (just 500MB a month data allowance), and a software updater to find and install missing application updates.

 There are some catches, too.
-Avira Free doesn't include automatic scanning of emails, downloads or USB devices, for instance.
-These are layers of protection you'll get with competitors like Avast, although Avira should still detect any threats if they're launched or when you're running scans.
+Avira Free doesn't include automatic scanning of email attachments, or block internet threats at the network level (you're covered by browser extensions only.)
+These are layers of protection you'll get with competitors like Avast Free, although Avira should still detect any threats if they're launched or when you're running scans.

 The free package is also missing Avira's enhanced ransomware protection for the very latest, evolving threats.
 It'll still detect existing dangers and many others, but you're not getting the same level of security as paying customers.

-Ignore all that and the app is easy enough to use.
-For example, you can run a quick scan immediately, or clicking Scan in the left-hand sidebar gives you options to run a full system scan, define a custom scan to check whatever you need, or schedule a scan to run automatically.
+Basic operations are simple.
+For example, you can run a Smart Scan (checking for malware, privacy and performance issues) immediately, or clicking Security in the left-hand sidebar gives you options to run a full system scan, define a custom scan to check whatever you need, or schedule a scan to run automatically.

-Avira Free Antivirus doesn't include the company's full-strength web protection to block malicious links; that's reserved for the commercial Pro version.
-Avira's Browser Safety and SafeSearch browser extensions offer reasonable protection, though only for Chrome and Firefox, highlighting dangerous results in your search results and blocking access to known malicious sites.
+Avira Free Security doesn't include the company's full-strength web protection to block malicious links; that's reserved for the commercial Pro version.
+Avira's Browser Safety and SafeSearch browser extensions offer reasonable protection, though, highlighting dangerous results in your search results and blocking access to known malicious sites.
 If you're not using the extensions, you won't get the same protection, although Avira should still pick up known threats if they attempt to launch or they're opened by some other app.

-Once you've finished playing around with the antivirus, heading back to the launch enables easy installation for many other Avira tools.
-A few of these are worth having – there's a decent Password Manager – but others are limited, and require paid upgrades to be really useful.
+Once you've finished playing around with the antivirus, Avira Free Security's panels give you easy access to several other tools.
+Some of these are worth having - a decent Password Manager, the file shredder - but as we've discussed, others are limited, and require paid upgrades to be really useful.

-Forget about the extras, then - Avira Free Antivirus' core protection is what really counts.
-The lack of system-wide URL filtering is a concern, but Avira's real-time monitoring should still detect malware before it can do any harm, and, on balance, Avira Free Antivirus still does a capable job of keeping you safe.
+Forget about the extras, then - Avira Free Security's core protection is what really counts.
+The lack of system-wide URL filtering is a concern, but on balance, Avira Free Security still does a capable job of keeping you safe.

 - We've also highlighted the best antivirus software